X

 What Are Mouth Ulcers?

-Mouth ulcers (also known as canker sores or aphthous ulcers) are small, painful lesions that develop inside your mouth on the inner cheeks, tongue, gums, or lips.
-They can make eating, drinking, or even talking uncomfortable.
+Mouth ulcers (also called canker sores or aphthous ulcers) are small, painful lesions that develop on the inner cheeks, tongue, gums, or lips.
+They can make eating, drinking, or even talking uncomfortable - especially when they keep returning or take long to heal.

-• Experience frequent, painful ulcers that don’t heal
+• Have ulcers that don’t heal or keep coming back

 Mouth Ulcer